UManitoba-BMS/UM-BMID/docs/UM-BMID_README.txt

                         README - UM-BMID

                         Author: Tyson Reimer
-                        Date: October 21st, 2019
+                        Date: January 13, 2020

-The folders within this Drive contain the data that comprises the University of Manitoba Breast Microwave Imaging Dataset.
+The folders within this Drive (https://bit.ly/UM-bmid) contain the data that comprises the University of Manitoba Breast Microwave Imaging Dataset.

 The accompanying GitHub project can be found at: